What are Non-Recurring Items?

 Extra-ordinary Items are both infrequent & unusual and are reported net of income tax.

 Extraordinary Items Examples

-- Uninsured losses incurred by the company as a result of natural calamities like earthquake, floods or Tornadoes
+- Uninsured losses incurred by the company as a result of natural calamities like earthquakes, floods, or Tornadoes

-- Damage caused due to fire in plant
+- Damage caused due to fire in a plant

 - Gain or loss from early retirement of debt

 - Gain on life insurance/ loss incurred on casualty

 - Write-offWrite-offWrite off is the reduction in the value of the assets that were present in the books of accounts of the company on a particular period of time and are recorded as the accounting expense against the payment not received or the losses on the assets. of intangible assets

 International Financial Reporting Standards (IFRS) don’t recognize the concept of extraordinary items.

 Recently, Japan’s Sony Corp estimated $1 billion as earthquake-related damages.